-Descriptive, dimensional and kinematic analysis of machine components, including bearings, shafts, couplings, cams, brakes, gear drives, belt and chain drivers and clutches.
-Laboratory work includes problemsolving and computer-aided drafting and design of machine components and systems.
+Descriptive, dimensional, and kinematic analysis of machine components including bearings, shafts, couplings, cam, brakes, gear drives, belt and chain drives, and clutches are the focus of this course.
+Laboratory work includes problem solving in the design of machine components with spreadsheet analysis when necessary.